-Benefits of Aquariums in Children
+Benefits of Aquariums to Children

 Berlin Aquadom and Sea Life

 The Aquadom opened in December 2, 2003.
-It is located inside the Radisson Blu (edit: rebranded to Radisson Collection Hotel) in the middle of Berlin, surrounding a transparent elevator where you can view, more or less, 1,500 fish.
+It is located inside the Radisson Blu (edit: rebranded to Radisson Collection Hotel) in the middle of Berlin, surrounding a transparent elevator where you can view, more or less, 1,500 saltwater fish.
 The 82ft-tall cylindrical aquarium is said to be the biggest in the world, and the only one with an elevator.
 It holds the Guinness World record for being the tallest aquarium to contain an elevator in the middle.

 Haus des Meeres, Vienna